FREQUENTLY ASKED QUESTIONS

 "Can I join even if I’m not interested in law?"

-"What is the mock trial season like?"
+"What is the community like?"